Aspasht/shot/README.md

 		├── aHR0cDovL3d3dy5leGFtcGxlLmNvbS8.jpg
 		.....

+		Or Compile package and access using "shot"
+		$ go install
+		$ shot urls.txt

 	### To view the result images you can simply use sublime text or any  other image viewer applications.
 		$ subl .